Monday, May 31, 2010

 Making The Difference

 I want to focus today on Africa, and African affairs.
-Of late, African countries all around us have been flaunting their peculiar brand of homophobia, laced with ignorance on matters of medicine, science, fact - and tasting remarkably of religious fundamentalism.
-Relating to this, an item came across my inbox today, which was forwarded to me by a friend.
-It was a message from an ACDP support group on Facebook, and it went as follows:
+Of late, African countries all around South Africa have been flaunting an increase in their peculiar brand of homophobia, laced with ignorance - often deliberately willful ignorance - on matters of medicine, science, fact - and tasting remarkably of religious fundamentalism.

 "Jo-Ann Downs May 27, 2010 at 2:28pm Subject: DRC visit